How to become a Chinese Translator?

 (ii) Specialized translator

-Besides all-around needs, many need a specialist translator for most translations in this category.
+Beyond basic needs, many require a specialist translator for most translations in this category.

 Many factors decide how long it takes to learn Chinese.
 For example, it takes three to five years to become a translator.
 Likewise, establishing authority in specialized fields takes time and effort.